cedardevs/onestop/docs/deployment/feature-toggles.md

 The search API ultimately constructs the sitemap content by deriving information from Elasticsearch and constructing links to known routes in our OneStop browser client.

-To be enabled correctly, the sitemap feature must be enabled in both `api-search` and `api-metadata`.
+To be enabled correctly, the sitemap feature must be enabled in both `api-search` and `api-admin`.

 Unfortunately, we don’t currently have a way to dynamically determine where the client is hosted (from the search API’s perspective).
 So this is left to a manual configuration via two additional environment variables (`SITEMAP_CLIENT_PATH` and `SITEMAP_API_PATH`) for the search API to consume.